MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 - Greater transparency for better visibility of the eye from all angles.

-- CLEARER VISION thanks to the reduction of reflections coming from any angle on one or both surfaces of the lens.
+- PURER VISION thanks to the reduction of reflections from every angle on one or both surfaces of the lens.

 - Scratch protection.

-- The lenses repel dust particles, providing clear vision and easy cleaning.
+- The lenses repel dust particles, ensuring clear vision and easy cleaning.

 CRITICAL ISSUES:

-- They can get dirty more easily: for this reason, the QUALITY of the anti-reflective coating is very important.
-The best anti-reflective treatments, those we use at Mondelliani, also have "anti-smudge" and anti-dust features.
+- They can get dirty more easily: this is why the QUALITY of the anti-reflective coating is very important.
+The best anti-reflective treatments, like those we use from Mondelliani, also have "anti-smudge" and anti-dust features.

-- They are sensitive to temperature fluctuations: for this reason, all anti-reflective lenses need to be treated with greater care and, in any case, the best ones have guarantees on treatments of at least 2 years.
+- They are sensitive to temperature fluctuations: this is why all anti-reflective lenses should be handled with greater care, and in any case, the best ones come with guarantees on treatments of at least 2 years.

-At Mondelliani, we choose only quality lenses and over the years we have become partners of excellence such as Essilor, Hoya, and Seiko.
+At Mondelliani, we choose only quality lenses and over the years we have become partners with excellence such as Essilor, Hoya, and Seiko.

 Is the multifocal lens the best solution for those who work a lot on the computer?

-The multifocal is an excellent solution for those who use a tablet or laptop, while for those who use the classic fixed screen, at face height and at a distance of 70 cm, it may be less optimal.
+The multifocal lens is an excellent solution for those who use a tablet or laptop, while for those who use a traditional fixed screen, at eye level and at a distance of 70 cm, it may be less optimal.

 BENEFITS: